 Mani Ratnam definitely brings out the best in A. R. Rahman.
 Music is soulful and excellent, and all songs are brilliantly picturized.
 The background score and mixing are equally good.
 Editing by Sreekar Prasad is neat, while cinematography by P. C. Sreeram is superb.
 On production front, the movie is flawless (Dil Raju and team).

 Is it worth your time and money?: Absolutely.
 I thoroughly enjoyed the movie and have a gut feel that you will too, but only if you don’t compare it to anything else.
-Mani Ratnam is back to showcase a beautiful yet simple love story.
+Mani Ratnam is back (maybe not at his best, but back) to showcase a beautiful yet simple love story.
 Just go enjoy!

 Worth mention: The chemistry between Dulquer and Nitya.